Vision (Marvel Comics): Fictional character biography

 Founding member of the Avengers and scientist/adventurer Hank Pym (also known by the code names Ant-Man, Giant-Man, and Goliath) decides to experiment with creating artificial intelligence, using a combination of computer programming and recordings of human brainwave patterns.
 Hank's hope is to create a robot who does not just simulate emotions but can truly feel and achieve emotional growth.
 His work results in the creation of a robot called Ultron who immediately turns on him and escapes.

 Ultron then upgrades himself repeatedly, finally creating a formidable robotic form which can allow him to do battle.
-Hating his father and wishing to dominate Earth, Ultron makes attacks against the Avengers, both on his own and through the use of agents such as the Masters of Evil team.
-Ultron's first ally is Eric Williams, the Grim Reaper, a villain who hates the Avengers because he blames them for the death of his brother Simon Williams, the ionically empowered hero Wonder Man (Eric and the Avengers were unaware at the time that Wonder Man was alive and only in a coma-like state).
-Inspired by how strongly Eric is motivated by his connection to his brother, Ultron decides he wants family too.
+Seeing himself as superior to humanity and wishing to dominate Earth, Ultron quickly becomes a powerful archenemy of the Avengers, attacking them both on his own and through the use of agents such as the Masters of Evil team.
+Ultron's first ally is Eric Williams, the Grim Reaper, who blames the Avengers for the death of his brother Simon, the ionically empowered hero Wonder Man (Eric and the Avengers were unaware at the time that Wonder Man was alive and only in a coma-like state).
+Inspired by how strongly Eric is motivated by his connection to his brother, Ultron decides to create a companion who, like him, is capable of emotional growth.

-To create an android "son", Ultron first tracks down the body of the original android Human Torch, a Golden Age hero and android described by his creator Phineas T. Horton as a "synthetic man", being replica of an adult human male with synthetic organs, blood, tissue, muscle, and skeleton.
-Unknown to the living robot, the time villain called Immortus uses his powers to duplicate the original Torch moments before Ultron's arrival, creating twin copies.
+To create an android "son", Ultron first tracks down the body of the original android Human Torch, a Golden Age hero and android described by his creator Phineas T. Horton as a "synthetic man" replicating the physiology of an adult human male with synthetic organs, blood, tissue, muscle, and skeleton.
+Unknown to the living robot, the time traveling Immortus uses his powers to duplicate the original Torch moments before Ultron's arrival, creating twin copies.
 While Ultron takes one deactivated Human Torch back to his lab, the other deactivated Human Torch remains behind, waiting to be reactivated.
 Immortus did this as part of larger plans he had to manipulate the Avengers.

 In his lab, Ultron adds robotic technology of his own design to his copy of the android Torch, creating a new artificial life form with a physical appearance and abilities different from the original Torch.
-Primarily, this android is able to absorb and expel solar radiation and control his density.
+Primarily, this android is able to absorb and expel solar radiation and control his body's density.
 Ultron then copies Pym's method of replicating human brainwaves and, in recognition of his being inspired by the Grim Reaper, bases his creation's personality program on the brainwave patterns of Wonder Man.
-When the android is brought online, he knows Ultron to be his creator but does not know about his connection to the android hero the Human Torch.
-Ultron does not give his son a name.
+When the android is brought online, he knows Ultron to be his creator but does not know about his connection to the original Human Torch.